tests-always-included/wick/formulas/wick-base/README.md

 * `DESTINATION`: Name of environment variable that will get the resulting hash value
 * `FILENAME`: File to hash.

-### wick-info

-Logging function.
-Use this to log major chunks of code that are executing.

-    wick-info MESSAGE

-* `MESSAGE`: The text to log.

-Example:

-    wick-info "Installing MongoDB"
-    wick-package mongodb

 ### wick-on-exit